 It was the first drive-in in California.
 At the time of the theatre's operation Westwood Blvd. deadended at Pico.
 It was later cut through farther south.
 It moved to Olympic Blvd in the 40s and was renamed the Olympic Drive-In.

 Architect: The facility was designed by Clifford Balch.
 Thanks to Joe Vogel for finding a mention of Balch's involvement in the project in the July 27, 1934 issue of Southwest Builder & Contractor.

 An August 29, 1934 item in the Times about the new theatre.
 Thanks to Jonathan Weiss for locating the article.

 A September 8, 1934 ad appearing in the Venice Vanguard.
 Thanks to Ken McIntyre for locating this for a thread about the theatre on the Photos of Los Angeles Facebook page.

 The theatre ready for its opening.
-It's a Dick Whittington Studio photo in the Huntington Digital Library collection.
+It's a Dick Whittington Studio photo in the Huntington Library collection.

 A lovely look toward the screen tower.
 Thanks to Ken McIntyre for the photo on the Facebook page Photos of Los Angeles.

 At the ticket booth in 1934.
-It's a Dick Whittington Studio photo in the Huntington Digital Library collection.
+It's a Dick Whittington Studio photo in the Huntington Library collection.

-| back to top | Westside theatres | Hollywood | Westwood and Brentwood | Santa Monica and Venice | Westside theatres: alphabetical list | Westside theatres: by street address | Los Angeles theatres - the main alphabetical list | theatre history resources | film and theatre tech resources | welcome and site navigation guide |
+| back to top | Westside theatres | Hollywood | Westwood and Brentwood | Along the Coast | Westside theatres: alphabetical list | Westside theatres: by street address | Downtown theatres | [more] Los Angeles movie palaces | Los Angeles theatres - the main alphabetical list | theatre history resources | film and theatre tech resources | contact info | welcome and site navigation guide |